Features to Look for While Choosing the Right LMS

 8. Rewards System

 Upon completion of a course, most LMS reward learners with digital badges and certificates.
 Nowadays, you can even send these digital credentials to your learners with efficient management software like ours here on Sertifier.
 Its user-friendly interface includes customizable professional designs and a skill and evidence library documenting their journey.
-And with just one click, they can easily share their certificates and badges on different social platforms!
+And with just one click, they can easily share their certificates and digital badges on different social platforms!

 This more prominent use of rewards does not only showcase the life-long skills gained, but also strengthens motivation, which is extremely important in a remote setup.
 So be sure to pick an LMS with a redeemable rewards system after accomplishing a part — or the entirety — of the course.

-9. Maximum security
+9. Maximum Security

 Once your learners give you access to their personal information, you now have a huge responsibility to keep it secure.
 To help you with that, your LMS should have data security protocols.
 If possible, a single-tenant server is more preferable, as it gives greater control over data security and storage.